SpazzMarticus/TusServer/README.md

 Open your browser, surf to [https://localhost:8000/](https://localhost:8000/) and use ([Uppy](https://uppy.io/)) to upload.

 Uploads are stored at `example/uploads/...`, the filesystem cache at `example/cache/`.
-There is an application log at `example/log/application.log` containing some information.
 Surf to [https://localhost:8000/reset](https://localhost:8000/reset) to **permanently delete** both *uploads, intermediate chunks and the metadata-storage*.
+There may be a server log at `example/log/php-error.php` and a server log at `example/log/tus-server.log` containing some additional information.

 ## Examples